zaiste/zaiste.net/content/programming/flutter/howtos/howto-make-button-full-width-flutter.md

 +++
+title = "How To Make A Button Full Width in Flutter"
 +++

-# How To Make A Button Full Width in Flutter

 Use the `SizedBox` widget, which enforces the child to match its parent size: